Qubik65536/resume/tutor/resume.typ

 - Achieved 1st place in Division 1 at CRC TakTik 2025 programming competition as part of the team.

 #experience(
-  title: "Teaching Assistant, Programming 1",
+  title: "Community Support Team Member & Chatbot Developer",
-  location: "Montreal, Quebec, Canada",
+  location: "Remote",
-  company: "Vanier College",
+  company: "LittleSkin.cn",
-  dates: dates-helper(start-date: "Feb 2024", end-date: "May 2024"),
+  dates: dates-helper(start-date: "Mar 2021", end-date: "Jul 2023"),
 )
-- Graded 4 assignments and evaluations throughout the semester, ensuring consistent and timely feedback.
+- Supported a community of 1,000+ users and Minecraft server administrators on the LittleSkin platform, one of China's largest Minecraft skin and authentication services.
+- Assisted in developing an internal utility chatbot in Python to streamline common support and moderation tasks.

 == Award & Certifications